-This announcement solicits applications for the Rural Health Network Development Planning Grant Program ("Network Planning").
+This notice solicits applications for the Rural Health Network Development Planning Program ("Network Planning").
+The purpose of the Network Planning program is to assist in the development of an integrated healthcare network, specifically network participants who do not have a history of formal collaborative efforts.

-The purpose of the Network Planning program is to assist in the development of an integrated health care network, specifically for entities that do not have a history of formal collaborative efforts.
-Health care networks can be an effective strategy to help smaller rural health care providers and health care service organizations align resources and strategies, achieve economies of scale and efficiency, and address challenges more effectively as a group than as single providers.
 The Network Planning program promotes the planning and development of healthcare networks in order to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of essential health care services; and (iii) strengthen the rural health care system as a whole.
 The health care system is undergoing a significant amount of change and this can be particularly challenging for small rural providers.